 Introduction

 Evolutionary divergence of phenotypic traits and social signals is a proposed mechanism by which populations differentiate and new species are formed (1,2).
-Traits that exhibit differences between sexes have been of special interest in studies of speciation via sexual selection and have been used as indicators of its intensity, particularly in birds (3–5).
+Traits that exhibit differences between sexes have been of special interest in studies of speciation via sexual selection and have been used as indicators of its intensity (3–5).
 Nonetheless, the evolution of sexual differences can also be the product of natural selection, or via an interaction between the two (3,6).
-For example, the difference between sexes in body size and coloration have been attributed to both selective pressures (7–9).
 One captivating example of sexually dimorphic traits evolving under both sexual and natural selection are avian bills used in physical combat, thus evolving as intrasexually selected weapons, (6,7), and simultaneously shaped by competition for resources (8).
-Notwithstanding the traditional attribution of sexual selection in shaping signalling and competition-related traits, sexually dimorphic traits are likely to be under contrasting selective pressures, including natural selection (12,13).

-In birds, elevation and habitat structure are some of the ecological factors proposed to be drivers of trait divergence between sexes through natural selection.
+In birds, elevation and habitat structure are some ecological factors proposed to be drivers of trait divergence between sexes through natural selection.
 Both oxygen availability and atmospheric pressure decrease with elevation, posing physiological and biomechanical constraints on flight performance (9,10), which affect display manoeuvres (11), and the use of ornaments such as elongated tails (12).
 Habitat structure may produce sexual dimorphism in feeding apparatus morphology when there is food niche partitioning between sexes (8,13), and it may also affect how songs are transmitted and perceived (14–17).
-Additionally, changes in elevation can alter species richness and composition of assemblages (18–20), affecting inter- and intra-sexual acoustic competition (21–23) and visual communication (24,25) (e.g., species recognition hypothesis (27) or under Müllerian mimicry (28)).
+Additionally, changes in elevation can alter species richness and composition of assemblages (18–20), affecting inter- and intra-sexual acoustic competition (21–23) and visual communication (24,25).
 Habitat structure (e.g., forested vs. open areas) also affects visual signals, through changes in available light and viewing geometry (26,27), which may alter how ornaments like colourful plumages and elongated tails are perceived.
 Given what we know about the effect of the environment on sexually dimorphic traits, we can make predictions about when and how these traits are expected to change along environmental gradients.

-Furthermore, covariation of dimorphic traits can help us understand the extent to which the same selective regimes may shape the magnitude of dimorphism across different trait modalities.
+Furthermore, covariation of dimorphic traits can help us understand the extent to which the same selective regimes may shape dimorphism across different modalities.
 Animals usually rely on multiple sensory modalities (e.g., acoustic, and visual) to communicate (28,29).
 Sexually dimorphic traits might be under different selective pressures that may also change depending on the environmental context (16,30,31).
 For example, a mating preference for a conspicuous signal might differ between environments with different light conditions (32).
 Hence, by characterizing the association among sexually divergent traits and the way these associations change along environmental gradients, we can make inferences about the evolutionary mechanisms shaping sexually dimorphic traits.